Commercial Truck Driver Training Standard (Class A)

 This program includes both classroom and practical training.
 The hands-on training takes place in the yard and on the road using a tractor-trailer, while under the instruction of a qualified trainer.
 Students will also engage in various classroom activities to help prepare for a career as a professional driver.

-- AZ Training on Manual Transmission
+- AZ Training on Manual and Automatic Transmission

-- AZ Training on Automatic Transmission
+- Training on simulator

 Air Brake Adjustment